Print

 Instructions

-4. Sauté the vegetables & deglaze the pan.
-Melt the butter in a large skillet or 4-quart pot, add the onions, leeks, scallion, carrots, and poultry seasoning (or Italian Arrosti seasoning), season with salt and pepper to taste, and sauté on medium-high heat for 5 minutes, or until the onions are translucent and tender.
-Add the wine and stir well scraping the bottom of the pan to release any browned bits (the fond).
+2. Sauté the vegetables & deglaze the pan.
+Melt the butter in a large skillet or 4-quart pot.
+Add the onions, leeks, scallion, carrots, and poultry seasoning (or Italian Arrosti seasoning).
+Season with salt and pepper to taste and sauté on medium-high heat for 5 minutes, or until the onions are translucent and tender.
+Add the wine and stir well, scraping the bottom of the pan to release any browned bits (the fond).
 Cook for 3 minutes to allow the alcohol to evaporate.

-7. Assemble & bake the pot pie.
-Divide the filling evenly between the prepared baking dishes, add the top crust, and seal and crimp the edges.
+5. Assemble & bake the pot pie.
+Divide the filling evenly between the prepared baking dishes and add the top crust.
+Seal and crimp the edges.
 Using a sharp knife, cut 3 to 4 slits in the top crust to allow steam to escape while baking.
 Place the pot pies onto a baking sheet and pop them into the oven to bake for 35 to 40 minutes, or until bubbling and golden brown.
-Cover loosely with a sheet of aluminum foil if you notice the top browning too quickly (I added a sheet after about 15 to 20 minutes of cooking time).
-Remove from the oven and let stand for 15 to 20 minutes before serving, Enjoy!
+Cover loosely with a sheet of aluminum foil if you notice the top browning too quickly—I usually add a sheet after about 15 to 20 minutes of cooking time.
+Remove from the oven and let stand for 15 to 20 minutes before serving.
+Enjoy!

 Notes